Abbott Diabetes Care – HIPAA Notice of Privacy Practices

 We use and share your health information for treatment, payment, and health care operations purposes as described below.

 Example: We use your glucose data to provide your doctor with reports that help you control your glucose levels.
+We can also use your health information for training you on how to better review and interpret your glucose data.

 - Payment.
 We can use and share your health information to obtain reimbursement from health plans or other entities for health care services, and determine your eligibility or coverage for such services.